Ambikadulal/Ambikadulal/README.md

 Here are some ideas to get you started:
-      I'm a Mobile engineer and Tech Consultant.
-Currently working as a Mobile app developer at findall Nepal pvt ltd.

 - 🔭 I’m currently working on findall.com.np
 - 🌱 I’m currently learning python